 Is there not still some debate about where Sheridan was born.
 There is a house in Killinkere with a sign claiming he was born there.Unfortunately the book that would prove it one way or the other is missing.
 The one before it is there as is the one after it.

-Philip Henry Sheridan was born in Albany, New York on the 6th of March 1831.
+Philip Henry Sheridan was born on the 6th of March 1831.
+There is some debate as to his actual place of birth, with uncertainty as whether he was born in the US (New York, Massachusetts or Ohio), or if he was born in Ireland and brought ot the US as an infant.
+(Please see the comments below for more discussion on this).
 His parents were John Sheridan and Mary Meenagy, who had immigrated from Killinkere in County Cavan, Ireland.
 Philip was the third of six children.

 Philip grew up in Somerset Ohio, where he worked as a boy in town general stores, and eventually as head clerk and bookkeeper for a dry goods store.
 In 1848, he obtained an appointment to the United States Military Academy from one of his customers, Congressman Thomas Ritchey.